Sen. Feinstein Asks to Be Temporarily Replaced on Judiciary Committee Amid Calls to Resign

 But representative Nancy Pelosi called it an agenda, coming to Feinstein’s defense and said that she deserves the time to get well.

-“I don’t know what political agendas are at work going after senator Feinstein in that way.
+“I don’t know what political agendas are at work that are going after Senator Feinstein in that way.
 I’ve never seen them go after a man who was sick in the Senate in that way,” Pelosi said.

 Former San Francisco Mayor Willie Brown told NBC Bay Area Wednesday that a resignation should be up to Feinstein.